 6. Forgive yourself

-There’s a famous saying that goes, “To err is human.”
+There’s a famous saying that goes, “To err is human”.
 Realizing that mistakes are a part of life is important.
-No one is perfect and hence finding a way to forgive yourself is the only way to redeem yourself from the throes of depression after cheating on someone.
-Letting go of all the self-hatred and embracing self love is the only way towards forgiveness.
+No one is perfect and hence, finding a way to forgive yourself is the only way to redeem yourself from the throes of depression after cheating on someone.
+Letting go of all the self-hatred and embracing self-love is the only way toward forgiveness.

 Though the entire situation has left you broken, showing yourself some love and compassion can make things better for you.
 Life is a learning process and you are on a journey that will require you to face innumerable obstacles.
 But to deal with depression after infidelity, focusing on your mental health is of utmost importance.

 7. Focus on the future and not on the past

 You cannot take back what you have already done.
 You may have broken your partner’s trust or your relationship with them.
 But wallowing in this continuous guilt after cheating is not going to help you, or them.
 Shifting your thoughts from what has already happened to what you can do to make yourself feel better will help you deal with depression after infidelity.

 It will also help you overcome the shame of cheating on someone you once/still loved.
 Figure out what compelled you to cheat on your partner in the first place.
 Analyze the situation and understand what can make your future relationships more fulfilling.
 See this as a learning curve and recognize what your expectations from a relationship are.

 Find out the best way to communicate these expectations to your future partner(s).
 This will ensure that you don’t repeat your past mistakes since you have now learned what you didn’t know before.
 Make sure you put your thoughts forward clearly, so that you can begin your new relationship with a clean slate.